krishbudhia/major-project/README.md

-🌍 Wanderhaven
+<h1>🌍 Wanderhaven </h1>

-WanderHaven is a travel and accommodation booking platform inspired by Airbnb.
+<i> WanderHaven </i> is a travel and accommodation booking platform inspired by Airbnb.
 It allows users to explore destinations, and host their own properties in a seamless, user-friendly environment.

-🛠 Features
+<h3> 🛠 Features </h3>

 🔍 Search and filter accommodations by location, destination and category